s5k6/shelltalk/Why_the_Shell.md

 >
 >     $ strace -e trace=%process -olog -f bash -c 'sleep 3& date'
 >
-> Note: The shell will not terminat right away, because it waits for
+> Note 1: The shell will not terminat right away, because it waits for
 > its children before termination.
 But you'll see the date(1) printed
 > immediately, proving the sleep(1) to run in the background of the
 > shell.
+>

-> Note: wait(2) may actually be a frontend to wait4(2), but I’ll stick
+> Note 2: wait(2) may actually be a frontend to wait4(2).
+I’ll stick
-> to writing “wait” for simplicity.
+> to writing “wait” for simplicity, but expect strace(1) to report
+> “waitfor” .

+### Orphans, zombies, reapers, and double forks…

 If a child process dies, it becomes a **zombie** until…